Travel Policies and Liability

 What issues should I consider for a student off-campus trip?

 Students are required to sign a Release Agreement for participation in voluntary trips.
 The release is intended to assist students to make an informed decision through identification of potential risks and awareness of student responsibilities.
 (Students should not be asked to sign a Release Agreement if the trip is required, such as for an academic class.
 However, students should be advised of any know dangers prior to the trip.)
 The release must contain several elements, including signature by a parent/legal guardian if a participant is a minor (less than age 18).
 A form agreement is available on-line.
-Please contact the Office of University Counsel if the form does not meet your needs or if you need assistance.
+Please contact the Office of General Counsel if the form does not meet your needs or if you need assistance.

 Students are not eligible to drive State vehicles.
 If UNCG does not provide the vehicle and driver (either an employee or independent contractor), the students should be asked to provide their own transportation.
 UNCG should never direct students to drive other students because this creates an agency relationship for which UNCG could be held liable.